DLBPointon/workflow-wgc/README.md

-## Workflows Community of Practise
+## Workflows Community of Practice

 Webiste for the WGC Workflows CoP